Perturb and Recover: Fine-tuning for Effective Backdoor Removal from CLIP: Perturb and Recover: A Backdoor Defense without Bias to Specific Triggers

 \textbf{Accuracy vs backdoor removal trade-off.} In the cleaning process with \ours one can control the trade-off between keeping clean performance for non-backdoored images and having low attack success rate (ASR) using $\tau$.
 We have seen in~\cref{fig:asr-ca-trade-off} that \cleanclip is not able to effectively clean the model for \badnet with our trigger random stripes (BadNet-Stripes).
 Nevertheless, in order to allow a fair comparison we choose the threshold $\tau$ in~\cref{eqn:unlearn} so that we reach roughly the same zero-shot performance for our cleaned model with \badnet-Stripes as \cleanclip with their optimized parameters (which aim at retaining high clean performance).
 This value of $\tau=2.15$ is then used for all tested backdoor attacks with different triggers as well as for the other \clip encoders with \vit-B/32 architecture.
 As can be seen in~\cref{fig:asr-ca-trade-off}, choosing a larger $\tau$ for \ours can further reduce ASR at the price of a small loss in zero-shot accuracy.
 Unlike \cleanclip, \ours can completely clean the \badnet-Stripes trigger backdoored \clip model whether it is with clean data comprising of real (\ccm) or synthetic (SynC) images (see Sec.~\ref{sec:synthetic-data} for more on synthetic data).

 \textbf{Training dynamics.} In~\cref{fig:train-tsne}, we illustrate the training dynamics of the cleaning process of \ours for the model poisoned with the proposed \blended-Text backdoor.
-In the top left plot, we see that $\L_\text{CLIP}$ terms grows quickly at the start of training due to the perturbation term $\L_\text{PERT}$ but decays again once the perturbation loss $\L_\text{PERT}$ saturates at the threshold (black curve in the top left plot).
+In the top left plot, we see that $\L_\text{CLIP}$ grows quickly at the start of training due to the perturbation term $\L_\text{PERT}$ but decays again once the perturbation loss $\L_\text{PERT}$ saturates at the threshold (black curve in the top left plot).
 At the same time increasing model perturbation leads to a decay of the ASR which decays further after the threshold is activated in the perturbation loss.
-We note that while it looks like that $\L_\text{PERT}$ is constant after some time, the loss is activated from time to time for some batches pushing the model again away once it tends in the direction of the poisoned model.
-Even though the training schedule (detailed in~\cref{sec:experiments}) and $\tau$ were optimized for a model poisoned with \badnet-Stripes, we see it generalizes very well to \blended-Text from~\cref{fig:train-tsne}.
+We note that while it looks like as if $\L_\text{PERT}$ is constant after some time, the loss is activated from time to time for some batches pushing the model again away once it tends in the direction of the poisoned model.
+Even though the training schedule (detailed in~\cref{sec:experiments}) and $\tau$ were optimized for a model poisoned with \badnet-Stripes, both generalize well to other (structured) triggers.

-In the bottom row of~\cref{fig:train-tsne}, for the same \blended-Text poisoned model, we see how the embeddings of the clean and backdoored images look.
-A disjoint embedding indicates that the model behaves differently for clean and backdoored inputs whereas mixed embeddings would imply the inverse.
+In the bottom row of~\cref{fig:train-tsne} we visualize for the \blended-Text poisoned and cleaned model the t-SNE~\cite{tsnevandermaaten08a} embeddings of the original and backdoored images.
+A well-separated embedding indicates that the model behaves differently for original and backdoored inputs whereas a mixed embedding indicates that the backdoor is removed.
 For the poisoned model, the embeddings form two disjoint clusters which are mixed up a bit after cleaning with \cleanclip.
-Whereas, in the rightmost plot in the bottom row a more homogeneous mixing of embeddings is achieved by \ours, clearly indicating its effectiveness in backdoor removal via the low ASR.
+Whereas, in the rightmost plot a more homogeneous mixing of embeddings is achieved by \ours, clearly indicating its effectiveness in backdoor removal via the low ASR.